 SPRING’s Capability Development Grant is for Singapore Startups

-It is no secret that Singapore has been consistently rated as world’s best place for doing business.
-This prestigious recognition could not have been achieved without the support of its liberal government.
-The government has left no stone unturned to transformed its economy into a dynamic one.
-As a result, the business sector has witnessed a huge positive alteration.
+It is no secret that Singapore has been consistently rated as world’s best place for forming a business.
+The recognition could not have been achieved without the support of its government.
+The authorities have left no stone unturned to transformed the Singaporean economy into a dynamic one.

 The Small and Medium Enterprises’ (SMEs) contribution towards Singapore economy is immense.
 More than 50 percent of economic output and 70 per cent of employment in Singapore are derived from SMEs.
 In a bid to accelerate the growth of SMEs, the Singapore government has rolled out various funding and incentive schemes.
 One of those initiatives includes Capability Development Grant (CDG) program of SPRING (Standards, Productivity and Innovation Board).
 CDG undertaken by SPRING supports SMEs in their productivity and financial management capabilities for resilience and sustainable growth.